MBBS in Govt. University Abroad is better than Private University in India

 - You get what you pay for

-The advanced technology, developed infrastructure, and education system adds to the advantage for students.
+The advanced technology, developed infrastructure, and education system add to the advantage for students.
 Usually, universities abroad provide you with top-class amenities and a more lucrative experience required for training.
 You study under the mentorship of top-class faculty with international exposure and get practical experience equipped with the latest technologies.
 Hence, studying abroad will surely benefit your quality education as it offers affiliated Government hospitals with well-equipped modern instruments.

 - Low Cost for studies

 A good private institute in India can exceed 70 lac fees plus adding to it is the donation and capitation cost.
-Then comes the daily expenses, traveling costs, or residential affairs which sums up to a very expensive deal.
+Then comes the daily expenses, traveling costs, or residential affairs which sum up to a very expensive deal.
 On the other hand, in abroad you get government-affiliated top-ranked universities that offer even better facilities at a comparatively lower cost providing international exposure.
 The accommodation cost is not heavy on pockets.
-Before you make up your mind do your home-work on which country offers the most facilities to students & work on maintaining a proper budget so that you have a rough idea of your expenses.
+Before you make up your mind do your homework on which country offers the most facilities to students & work on maintaining a proper budget so that you have a rough idea of your expenses.